mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 </style>
 ```

-If you tried this example in Svelte, you would get a `GSAP target .box not found.` warning.
+If you try this example in Svelte, you get a `GSAP target .box not found.` warning.
 This is because the `<script>` part runs first in Svelte, before the component is added to the DOM.

 For this reason, Svelte provides an `onMount` lifecycle function.
-The "lifecyle" part refers to the life of the component, since it accepts a callback that runs when it's added and removed:
+The "lifecyle" part refers to the life of the component, since it runs when the component is added and removed if you return a cleanup function:

 ```svelte:App.svelte {2,5-7}
 <script lang="ts">